 Hardware-rooted security, MPC, and the architecture of institutional crypto custody — explained by the team building it.

-Wallet infrastructure is often discussed as if every provider does the same thing.
+Read the article →Wallet infrastructure is often discussed as if every provider does the same thing.
 They don't.
 We compare four approaches on the one question that determines security and fit: where do the keys live, and what actually controls a signature?

 How combining hardware security modules with multi-party computation removes single points of failure without sacrificing key sovereignty.